 AIA Merit Awards,

 About Semple Brown Design Firm

-The Duncan Residence in Denver’s Bonnie Brae neighborhood is testament to a well-executed sculptural, modern, light-filled space and is also an emblem for owner-firm collaboration.
-Wood paneled ceilings, a covered outdoor patio, several walls of windows, and an open upstairs walkway create brightness, warmth, privacy, and an ample openness.
-Modern light fixtures, an outdoor, lighted water feature, and boxy angles help cultivate the home’s progressive, artistic appeal.
-The Kerr Residence in Cherry Hills tasked Semple Brown with the design job of honoring Colorado’s indoor-outdoor lifestyle, while also integrating some of the characteristics the owners appreciated during their time living in the Lone Star State.
+The Duncan Residence in Denver’s Bonnie Brae neighborhood represents a well-executed sculptural, modern, light-filled space.
+For this project, the firm worked closely with its owner—a collaborative process that has always been emphasized by the company as a significant part of its work.
+Wood-paneled ceilings, a covered outdoor patio, several walls of windows, and an open upstairs walkway create brightness, warmth, privacy, and an ample openness.
+Modern light fixtures, an outdoor, lighted water feature, and boxy angles cultivate the home’s progressive, artistic appeal.
+Another project, the Kerr Residence in Cherry Hills, required a design that honors Colorado’s indoor-outdoor lifestyle, while also integrating some of the characteristics the owners came to admire during their time living in the Lone Star State.
 The result is a well-organized floor plan that provides access to porches and grand views of the surrounding landscape.
-The space is well divided in both public and private areas and connected via a daylight-infused hallway and foyer.
+The space is divided between public and private areas; these separate quarters are connected via a daylight-infused hallway and foyer.
 Oversized glass windows and doors bring added sparkle to the home’s elegant interior.